ndwinton/tap-setup-scripts/README.md

 or the excellent
 [series of blog posts](https://tanzu.vmware.com/developer/blog/getting-started-with-vmware-tanzu-application-platform-beta-1-on-kind-part-1/).

-There are two scripts here:
+There are three scripts here:

 * `kind-with-registry.sh`
 * `setup-tap.sh`
+* `install-prereqs.sh`

 The first sets up a Kind cluster (named `tap`) which has port forwarding to ports 80, 443 and 53.